ReDI-School/html-css-berlin-2020-fall/lesson22/index.md

 ---
-title: Css Animations Part 1
+title: CSS Animations Part 1
 nav_order: 22
 ---

-# Css Animations Part 1
+# CSS Animations Part 1

 Most, if not all modern websites make use of animations.
 Chances are when you hover your mouse over a link or tap a button on your phone/tablet, a CSS property will change - perhaps a color, or text-decoration, or things may even move around.